ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 The maximum allowable bandwidth for zonal shares is determined by the number of IOPS multiplied by the bandwidth multiplier, which is specific to the profile.
 This bandwidth value represents the maximum allowed combined throughput for read and write operations.

 [Select availability]{: tag-green} The bandwidth value of regional file shares is adjustable.
-For the `rfs` profile, the baseline bandwidth is 8 Mbps for every 20 GB of capacity.
+For the `rfs` profile, the baseline bandwidth is 800 Mbps.
 This value can be increased up to 8192 Mbps in the console, from the CLI, and with the API.

 The application I/O size directly impacts storage performance.
 If the application I/O size is smaller than the bandwidth multiplier that is used by the profile to calculate the bandwidth, the IOPS limit is reached before the bandwidth limit.
 Conversely, if the application I/O size is larger, the bandwidth limit is reached before the IOPS limit.